 Conclusion

-Chris Daniel, just a servant of Christ calling others to be ready. - If you're struggling to live as we're called, then you're still in the fight.
-Don't give up and don't stop answering the call.
+Chris Daniel, just a servant of Christ calling others to be ready.
+Like the Bereans, I try to examine Scripture daily to see if what I hear is true.
+If you're struggling to live as we're called, you're still in the fight.
+Don't give up.

 Category 2 - Christian Apologetics